return42/sphkerneldoc/linux_src_doc/drivers/gpu/drm/drm_prime_c.rst

         scatter-gather table to convert

     :param struct page \*\*pages:
-        array of page pointers to store the page array in
+        optional array of page pointers to store the page array in

     :param dma_addr_t \*addrs:
         optional array to store the dma bus address of each page

-    :param int max_pages:
+    :param int max_entries:
         size of both the passed-in arrays

 .. _`drm_prime_sg_to_page_addr_arrays.description`: